 Home

-Welcome to The Big Book of Torcs!
+Welcome to The Big Book of Torcs: Iron Age gold from a craft perspective.

 In 2015, a chance email conversation about Iron Age hollow-torus (ring) torcs between Roland Williamson, a replica maker, and Tess Machling, an archaeologist and researcher, began with the apparently innocuous comment by Roland that ‘They are thought to have had the terminals cast directly onto the rope collar….
 It is far too risky a method I think.’